Brunoziye/GM/README.md

 # GM
 GMcoin is a currency made in Colombia, made to leverage mining projects in the country, and support it with Colombian minerals.
+Digital active GMcoin with support in Colombian minerals GMcoin (GM) is created by a Colombian company, Gm Holding, specialized in tokenization of projects and exploitation of the mining titles of the Colombian territory, exploitation of minerals such as Gold and Emeralds with their concessions.
+GMcoin was created to leverage mining activities, mainly on 2 mining titles in the territory of Colombia.
+GMcoin will be backed 100% with Colombian minerals.
+GM Holding is: Colombian company specialized in project tokenization, Leverage of companies and mining titles, Leveraging mining projects is easier with blockchain technology.